 For companies in North America, Europe and elsewhere that are looking to keep costs low and maintain high quality, we offer extrusion services through our partner facilities in India.
-We have partnered with facilities in both Hyderabad and Bangalore.
 Together, these facilities have a combined capacity of 152,000 MTPA, with in-house foundries, tool & die shops and secondary services.
 They serve a range of industries, including architectural, construction, automobiles, electronics, and others.
 For more information, view our extrusion capabilities.

 Standard Aluminum Extrusion Shapes